allan-stewart/personal-website/src/pages/speaking.md

 Since graduation from college in 2006, Allan has learned that how we write software is as important as getting a job done.
 He is an advocate for test-driven clean code written by collaborative teams practicing Agile and Lean practices.
-He has spoken at a number of conferences and user groups, including Agile Roots and Utah Code Camp.
+He has spoken at a number of conferences and user groups, including Agile Roots, Big Mountain Data & Dev, and OpenWest.